Oliver-Siren/CCM/chef/Chef/chef-repo/cookbooks/learn_chef_apache2/README.md

 # learn_chef_apache2

-TODO: Enter the cookbook description here.
+This basic cookbook configures Apache on Ubuntu.